OlivierLD/ROB/raspberry-sailor/TideEngine/ES6/README.md

 _Note_: Use `./kill.java.sh` to stop the Java server.

 ---
 There is also for now an `index.html`, listing some examples you can get inspiration from.
+Reach it from a browser, <http://localhost:XXXX/index.html>, where `XXXX` is thr http port (see above).

 ---

 TODO: Data management in ES6, on any **TimeZone** (_not_ Time Offset).

+---